testedtim/new-cft-website/pages/about.md

 The best way to contact us is through our Slack channel or contacting someone on the leadership team below.

 * Captains: Dan Stormont
-* Community Organizer: Rebecca Blakiston
+* Community and Event Organizer: Rebecca Blakiston
 * Design Lead: Mario Vasquez
-* Event Organizer:
 * Non-Profit/Community Liaison:
 * Data Wranglers:
 * DevOps: